WhitakerLab/WhitakerLabProjectManagement/Ang-Li/Weekly-Meetings.md

 #### What would you like to work on next week?

 * Work on ABCD registered report.
+  * KW: Great!
+Excited for a methods figure and keeping going with the code & writing up the methods section in the registered report.
 * Prepare the report in Turing Mental Health Interest group.
 * Write some code for IMAGEN project & HC project

 #### Where do you need help from Kirstie?

 * Maybe KW can help to ask for the scripts of imputation from the ABCD team.
+  * KW: Email sent.....I'll keep an eye on it :smiley_cat:

 _________